Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

 First, note that $\calI^D_k$ was constructed to be the indices of cycles in $D_k$ that did not appear in pivots of $R_k$, and $\hat{\partial}^D_k$ has the same pivots as $R_k$.
 Second, note that because $x$ is a cycle, and $F_k$ is a chain map, $y$ must be a linear combination of cycles in the basis given by $U^D_k$.
 Finally, the for-loop removes non-zero coefficients for any cycle that has a non-zero pivot in $\hat{\partial}^D_k$.
 Thus, $y$ can only have non-zero coefficients for the cycles indexed by $\calI_k^D$. \end{proof}

-As a result, the coefficients returned by \cref{alg:hom_ind_map} will be the coefficients for the induced map on homology as seen in \cref{eq:ind_map_basis}.
+As a result, the coefficients returned by \cref{alg:hom_ind_map} will be the coefficients for the induced map on homology in terms of the homology revealing basis.
 We can construct a full matrix representing $\tilde{F}_k$ in the bases generated by the homology revealing bases by applying this procedure for every preferred basis element in $U^C_k$ given by the index set $\calI^C_k$.